Sam Montembeault: Personal life

 As a youth, Montembeault was an avid fan of the Boston Red Sox and himself played baseball, primarily in the catcher position.
-He has one sibling, a brother named Matthieu.
+He has one sibling, his brother Matthieu.

-Montembeault met his fiancée, fellow Québécois Daryanne Ayotte, while playing for the QMJHL's Blainville-Boisbriand Armada in 2017.
+Montembeault met his fiancée, fellow Québécoise Daryanne Ayotte, while playing for the QMJHL's Blainville-Boisbriand Armada in 2017.
 The couple were engaged in September 2024 and married at the Four Seasons Hotel in Montreal eleven months later.